Yiwom language

 Yiwom (Ywom), also known as Gerka or Gerkawa by the Hausa, is a Chadic (Afro-Asiatic) language spoken in Plateau State, Nigeria.

 Sociolinguistic background

 Ywom was formerly much more widespread, with Ywom toponyms found in southern Tarok-speaking areas.
 Roger Blench (2013) reports that Ywom is spoken in Hyel Ywom town and nearby hamlets.
 Many Ywom speak Jukun and Tarok as additional languages.
 Due to influence from Plateau languages, Ywom has various phonological features that are considered unusual for a West Chadic language, such as labiovelar consonants.

 Phonology

-Tones are at least high and low.
-Mid tone may be allophonic.
-Rising and falling tones are probably restricted to sequences.
+Tones

-Vowels are //i e a ɨ ə u o//.
-There may also be an ?//ɯ//.
-Three vowels are long, //aa ee ɨɨ//.
+According to Blench (2013), high and low tones are phonemic, while mid tones are likely only phonetic, and rising and falling tones appear as a consequence of sequences.